-But not all business rewards cards are equal.
+But not all business rewards cards are created equal.
 And some, no matter how strong their points programs are, might not be the best card for you.
+Let's face it: A rewards card is only as good as your ability to maximize the rewards you earn and then redeem those rewards in a way that benefits you and your business..

 "There are many business rewards cards that have great perks," says Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
 "But sometimes these perks are offset by annual fees.
 Others might come with high interest rates.
 You need to look at the whole card, and not just the rewards program, when you're looking for the right card for your business."

-Business rewards cards come in several categories: Some allow you to build points that you can turn into airline miles that you can eventually use to cover the cost of flights.
-Others refund you a certain amount of cash based on your purchases during the month.
+Business rewards cards come in several categories: Some allow you to build up points or miles that you can then turn into free or upgraded flights on a particular airline or across a variety of airlines.
+Others simply refund you a certain percentage of cash based on your purchases during the month.
 Still others allow you to redeem points for hotel stays or merchandise.

 Many cards come with tiered rewards programs.
 You might earn five rewards points for every dollar you charge for office supplies but just three points for every dollar you spend on gas or restaurant meals.